 Your career as a Colorado State Trooper will be physically demanding and you will need to be in the best physical shape of your life!
-The Colorado State Patrol has a minimum fitness standard that is required by Cadets, as well as yearly by ALL Colorado State Patrol sworn members, including the Chief.
+The Colorado State Patrol has a minimum fitness standard that is required to be met by all sworn members and Cadets.
 You will participate regularly in fitness assessments.
 The Crossfit training method is a principal strength and conditioning program that is used at the Colorado State Patrol Academy.
 We strongly recommend that you visit the Academy Fitness Program web page to prepare yourself.
-Its also strongly recommend that you prepare yourself prior to entering the Academy.
 Excellent physical conditioning is paramount.

 33. Will I be paid as a cadet in the Academy?